Platform Caveats

 netlab uses the VLAN-aware bridge paradigm to configure VLANs on Cumulus Linux.
 That decision results in the following restrictions:

-• ifupdown2 version shipping with Cumulus Linux 4.4.0 refuses to create VLAN subinterfaces in combination with a VLAN-aware bridge.
-The netlab-generated Cumulus Linux VLAN configuration, therefore, cannot use routed subinterfaces.
+• The netlab-generated Cumulus Linux VLAN configuration cannot use routed subinterfaces; ifupdown2 version shipping with Cumulus Linux 4.4.0 refuses to create VLAN subinterfaces in combination with a VLAN-aware bridge.

-• ifupdown2 enslaves physical ports to the bridge, and subsequently cannot configure IP addresses on physical ports.
-The netlab-generated Cumulus Linux VLAN configuration, therefore, cannot use routed native VLAN.
+• The netlab-generated Cumulus Linux VLAN configuration cannot use routed native VLAN; ifupdown2 enslaves physical ports to the bridge and cannot configure IP addresses on physical ports.

-• FRRouting version bundled with Cumulus Linux 4.4 cannot run OSPFv3 in VRFs, and fails to advertise local IPv6 prefixes in other areas.
+• FRRouting version bundled with Cumulus Linux 4.4 cannot run OSPFv3 in VRFs and fails to advertise local IPv6 prefixes in other areas.

 Running Cumulus Linux in Containerlab